Miles McMullan: Career as an author

-Titles

-His titles include Field Guide to the Birds of Colombia (with Thomas Donegan) (2010, updates in 2014, 2018, 2024), Fieldbook of the Birds of Ecuador (with Lelis Navarrete) (2013, updated 2017), Field Guide to the Hummingbirds (2016), Field Guide to the Galapagos Islands (2017), Birds of the Colombian Andes (2019), Birds of Meta and the Colombian Llanos (2019), Birds of the Western Cordillera (2019), Birds and Common Mammals of Ecuadorian Amazon (with Andrés Vásquez) (2012), Birds of Northwest Ecuador (with Andrés Vásquez) and many other titles such as regional and reserve guides.
-He has published many smaller guidebooks and has spoken of the importance of smaller local guidebooks and pamphlets in developing a strong rural economy that supports conservation and ecology.

-Additionally, he has been author or co-author of several research papers, magazine and journal articles.
-His illustrations have appeared in several other books, articles, publications, including forming part of the natural history collection of the Luis Angel Arango Library of the National Bank of Colombia.

-In March 2025, his compact and innovative Field Guide to the Birds of North America was published, with contributors Derek and Ryan Sallmann.
-It is a pocket bird field guide book describing 1,100 species and featuring 6,000 original illustrations and nearly 2,000 maps.
-It has been described as more visual than previous guides.
-It was well received by reviewers and won a prestigious Kirkus Star and was selected by Kirkus Reviews as the best indie (independent) book for April 2025.
+In March 2025, his Field Guide to the Birds of North America was published, with contributors Derek and Ryan Sallmann; it won a Kirkus Star and was selected by Kirkus Reviews as the best indie (independent) book for April 2025.

-Conservation and Other Work
+Conservation and other work

 McMullan has worked with a number of conservation organizations and foundations, especially in bird conservation in the tropical Americas.
 He is a devoted environmentalist and advocate of low-impact wildlife-watching – he has spoken in favor of more local birding as a more sustainable alternative, and voiced concerns about the impacts of the travel involved in global birding.
-He is involved with indigenous communities such as the Awá of southwestern Colombia and the conservation of their lands and is an active campaigner and donor in the battle to combat climate change.
+He is involved with indigenous communities such as the Awá of southwestern Colombia and the conservation of their lands.

 In August 2022 he received a special recognition of his work with women's groups in rural Colombia from the Ministry of Science of Colombia.
 He has also been recognised for his work with rural development programs.

-He is a regular speaker at birding and conservation fairs and conferences, occasional exhibitor of his paintings and has appeared on television programs broadcast in UK, Spain, Australia and Colombia, where programs have been made exclusively about his work.

 He currently lives in Pasto, Colombia.